donishadsmith/neurocaps/README.md

 - Timeseries extraction for resting state or task data and creating a nested dictionary containing the subject ID, run number, and associated timeseries.
 This is used as input for the `get_caps()` method in the `CAP` class.
 - Saving the nested dictionary containing timeseries as a pickle file.
 - Visualizing the timeseries of a Schaefer node or network subject's run.
 Also includes the ability to save plots.
+- Ability to use parallel processing by specifiying the number of CPU cores to use in the `n_cores` parameter in the `get_bold()` method

 Main features for `CAP` includes: